mrinteractions2/ai-github-repositories/README.md

-# ai-github-resposites
+# AI GitHub Repositories
-generated with chatgpt!
+Some of more repositories were generated in ChatGPT